About The Kings Arms

 Food is served every day both at lunchtime and evening.
 Please see our food serving times for current details & take a look at our Lunch, Dinner, Dessert & Children’s menus.

 The Kings Arms offers a choice of 4 real ales on rotation and we are proud to be Cask Marque accredited on our real ales.
 We also stock a curated selection of wines including all your favourites, plus Champagne and dessert wines.
 Please take a look at our Wine List and see our Drinks menu also for other options.

 In addition, we have 10 keg products of craft lager & ciders.
 These all sit very well alongside our 25 Gin Menu – with gins from around the globe offered with 8 tonic options and 10 garnishes.

 The local area has lots to offer.
 Portesham is a beautiful typical Dorset village with a wonderful old church and stone thatched cottages.
 The Jubilee Trail is close by and a circular walkout from the pub, along the stunning South Dorset Ridgeway, takes in Hardy’s Monument and the Hell Stone.
 Abbotsbury Swannery and Subtropical Garden are only 2 miles away and the World Heritage Jurassic Coast and Chesil Beach are within 4 miles.

-Hardy’s Country, the county town of Dorchester along with some fantastic individual shops, the seaside town of Weymouth, the market town of Bridport and West Bay, the location for the recent ITV drama Broadchurch are all within a 15-20 minute drive.
+Hardy’s Country, the county town of Dorchester along with some fantastic individual shops, the seaside town of Weymouth, the market town of Bridport and West Bay, and the location for the recent ITV drama Broadchurch are all within a 15-20 minute drive.

 If you need a rest after all that exploring, then why not stay at the Kings Arms?
-We have 3 rooms, all of which offer very flexible accommodation and can be booked as a single, double, twin or family rooms.
+We have 3 rooms, all of which offer very flexible accommodation and can be booked as single, double, twin or family rooms.
 And of course, we offer English breakfast the following morning to see you on your way!
 Please check our Rooms page for details.